-Having seen our How To: Quilting Wash Bag Tutorial on YouTube and taken a look at our corresponding blog post; How To: Quilted Wash Bag we hope that you have an understanding of the basic wash bag, have maybe had a go at creating your own and want to know how to personalise the shape and size of your individual bag.
+Having seen the Quilted Toiletry & Make-up Bag Tutorial on YouTube and taken a look at our corresponding blog post; Quilted Toiletry & Make-up Bag I hope that you have an understanding of the basic toiletry bag.
+Want to know how to personalise the shape and size of your individual bag?
+Read on...

-In the original blog post we provided three different size options; small, medium and large.
-However we thought you might like to know how to personalise the size and make your own unique bag.
+In the original blog post I provided three different size options; small, medium and large.
+However I thought you might like to know how to personalise the size and make your own unique bag.

 How do I go about changing the size?

 The easiest way to change the size of the bag is based on the zip length.
-Especially if you wish to use a metal zip, as these can be troublesome to shorten.
-Should you wish to use a plastic zip you are welcome to shorten the zip to your required size; we will discuss this later on in the post.
+Especially if you wish to use a metal zip, as these are harder to shorten.
+Should you wish to use a plastic zip you can easily shorten the zip to your required size.

 We require the zip to be in the centre of the bag.
 Take your zip length measurement and add 1/2″ (1cm) onto each side of the zip for the zipper tabs.
 I would recommend using zipper tabs as they will take your bag from homemade to professional.
 Read the original blog post or watch the YouTube video to understand how to use them, the size of the tabs will not change.

 Next add 1/8″ (3mm) to EACH side of the zip, this creates a very slight gap between the zipper tab and the rest of the bag.
-If you fail to include the 1/8″ (3mm) you will find it difficult to achieve perfect corners.
-Finally add another 1/2″ (1cm) to EACH side for a seam allowance.
+If you fail to include the 1/8″ (3mm) you will find it difficult to achieve a perfect corner.
+Add another 1/2″ (1cm) to EACH side for the seam allowance.

 Seam Allowance | Gap | Zip Tab | Zip Measurement | Zip Tab | Gap | Seam Allowance